In a separate article, we provide a comprehensive overview of WordPress Themes.

 http://www.wordpress.org/extend/themes

-Use The WP Theme Feature Filters
+Use WordPress Theme Filters

-WordPress provides a filtering function inside the admin area that lets you narrow down your search for themes based on criteria like Colours, Layout and Features …
+WordPress has a built-in filtering function inside the dashboard area that lets you narrow down your search for themes based on criteria like Colours, Layout and Features …

-This makes it easier to find what you are looking for.
-For example, you could search for themes with predominantly pink colour design, with a 3-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easy to find themes with specific features.
+For example, you could search for themes with predominantly blue color design, with a three-column layout and a full-width template, or themes that support custom menus, etc.

 Pros & Cons Of Using Free Themes

-Theme Directories
+Theme Marketplaces And Directories

 ThemeForest

-(click on the images above to view more themes on ThemeForest)
+(click on the above images to view more themes on ThemeForest)

-- eCommerce – themes for e-commerce, membership sites, etc.
+- eCommerce – themes for e-commerce, event bookings and registrations, etc.

 - Education – themes that suit sites related to tutoring, etc.